gioblu/PJON/README.md

 - [TSDL v1.0](strategies/ThroughSerial/specification/TSDL-specification-v1.0.md)

 #### Compliant tools
-- [ModuleInterface](https://github.com/fredilarsen/ModuleInterface) - Easy config and value sync between IoT modules by Fred Larsen
+- [ModuleInterface](https://github.com/fredilarsen/ModuleInterface) - easy config and value sync between IoT modules by Fred Larsen
-- [PJON-piper](https://github.com/Girgitt/PJON-piper) - Command line wrapper by Zbigniew Zasieczny
+- [PJON-piper](https://github.com/Girgitt/PJON-piper) - command line wrapper by Zbigniew Zasieczny
-- [PJON-python](https://github.com/Girgitt/PJON-python) - Python interface by Zbigniew Zasieczny
+- [PJON-python](https://github.com/Girgitt/PJON-python) - python interface by Zbigniew Zasieczny
 - [PJON-gRPC](https://github.com/Galitskiy/PJON-gRPC) - gRPC server-client by Oleg Galitskiy

 PJON™ is a self-funded, no-profit open-source project created in 2010 and maintained by Giovanni Blu Mitolo with the support of the internet community.
 If you want to see the PJON project growing with a faster pace, consider a donation at the following link: https://www.paypal.me/PJON